jynus/godot-export/README.md

 # Godot Export
 A workflow action to automatically export your Godot games.
 Supports standard and **Mono** builds!

+Forked from the original: https://github.com/firebelley/godot-export with extra fixes.

 ## Contents
 - [How it works](#how-it-works)
 - [Setting Up Export Presets](#setting-up-export-presets)